Recite Me Logo

 Fazilet is an experienced strategic leader with a record of improving equality, engagement and personalised services.
 She’s held many board roles including being an executive director at RNIB (Royal National Institute of Blind People).
 Fazilet started her career as a solicitor and then held senior equality roles in local government.
 She’s currently Head of Policy at Disability Rights UK.

-Dr Richard Iles, Non Executive Director Richard iles - ID Badge Photo
+Dr Richard Iles, Non Executive Director Dr Richard Iles Non Executive Director 4D0A8198

 Dr Richard Iles is an experienced paediatrician who has had strategic NHS roles at local, regional and national level.
 He was a consultant at Addenbrooke's Hospital and Evelina London Children’s Hospital, Guy's and St Thomas’ NHS Foundation Trust, and a lecturer at King's College, London and Cambridge University.
 He has now retired from clinical service but continues to be active at national level imputting into the NHSE Children’s and Young Person’s Transformation Team, NHSE East of England, and Guy's and St Thomas’ Hospital commercial consulting.
 He is an associate director of Eclipse, an innovative company providing cost-effective IT solutions within the NHS that evaluates clinical pathways and provides insight enabling enhanced patient care.

 Matthew Winn is the Chief Executive of the Trust and has led the organisation since 2007.
-Previously he worked in London in roles in acute care, local government and Primary Care Trusts.
+He represents the organisation on the Cambridgeshire/Peterborough and Bedfordshire, Luton and Milton Keynes Integrated Care Boards.

 He has an MSc in public policy and public management, focusing on how organisations can work together.